hellerve/blog/wip/The_Carp_Compiler,_(as_of_2017).md

 part—led to a confused picture of how it functions in some corners of the internet, and so I would like to give you some general information about it.

-One other thing; I’m not the original author of the language, nor am I it’s principal maintainer.
-I never claimed to be, but the pure fact that my blog post was what people read made people jump to conclusions; I do not want to usurp anyone else’s work, and so here is a shout-out to the brilliant and nice Swede [Erik Svedäng](), who you can usually find on the [Gitter channel](https://gitter.im/carp-lang/carp), which is our primary means of communication these days.
+A quick disclaimer before we start: I’m not the original author of the language, nor am I it’s principal maintainer.
+I never claimed to be, but the pure fact that my blog post was what people read made them jump to conclusions;
+I do not want to usurp anyone else’s work, and so here is a shout-out to the brilliant and kind-hearted Swede [Erik Svedäng](), who you can usually find on the [Gitter channel](https://gitter.im/carp-lang/carp), which is our primary means of communication these days.
 He is the author of Carp and the person I bug with my questions.
 If you are interested in learning more about Carp or just hang around and chat, I suggest you go there.

 Now for the main event: let’s talk about the compiler, from front to back.